 why we look this way.

-I'm more concerned about what you aren't
+I'm more concerned about what you

 and what you don't know